tlevine/www.thomaslevine.com/content/!/beaglebone-power/index.md

 [5V 40W power supply](http://www.bonanza.com/listings/200W-5V-40A-Regulated-Switching-LED-Power-Supply-New-200W%C2%A0-5V-%C2%A0DC-40A-Regula/75325441) and a bunch of
 [plugs](http://www.allspectrum.com/store/dc-plug-55x21mm-male-to-fixed-screw-terminal-each-p-8133.html).

+    If you're reading this, remind me to add pictures here.

+Right now, I just have the beaglebones, switch and power supply inside of a pizza box, taped in place so they don't move.

-    Add pictures here.
+    If you're reading this, remind me to add pictures here.

-I mounted the BeagleBones right on top of each other, so I made a little post and just soldered some wires to it.
+If I get more, I might mount the BeagleBones right on top of each other by making a little post and just soldering some wires to it.

-    Add a picture here.